revoxhere/duino-coin/README.md

 4. Mining on GPUs, FPGAs and other high-efficiency hardware is allowed, but using only the `EXTREME` mining difficulty.<br/>
 5. Any users using miners on difficulty not suited for their hardware (see the <a href="https://github.com/revoxhere/duino-coin/tree/useful-tools#socket-api">difficulty list</a>) will be automatically throttled by being moved to correct difficulty tier.<br/>
 6. Any user that keeps trying to use lower difficulty than it's suited for may get temporarily blocked.<br/>
-7. Banning involves blocking the user from accessing his coins along with the removal of an account.<br/>
+7. Banning involves blocking the user from accessing their coins along with the removal of their account.<br/>
 8. Only coins earned legally are eligible for the exchange.<br/>
 9. Accounts may be suspended temporarily to investigate ("investigations") ToS violations ("violation" or "abuse").<br/>
 10. An exchange request made to the offical DUCO-Exchange ("the offical exchange") may be delayed and/or declined during investigations. <br/>